leonardo-panseri/for-project-2022/README.md

 * [Viola Renne](https://github.com/viols-code)

 ## Problem
+### Miniproject
+For a detailed description: [Problem](https://github.com/leonardo-panseri/for-project-2022/blob/mini-project/project.pdf) More about this project in the mini-project branch

+### Final Project
 Model for a vehicle routing problem for a fictional company "RoboMarkt" that needs to keep shops stocked in large rural areas.
 The model has been implemented for Python modelling tool [MIP](https://www.python-mip.com/).
 For a detailed description: [Problem](https://github.com/leonardo-panseri/for-project-2022/blob/master/project.pdf)